grdavis/mlb-elo-advantage/docs/index.md

 # MLB Elo Game Predictions for 2024-06-01 - @grdavis
 Below are predictions for today's MLB games using an ELO rating methodology.
 Check out the full [mlb-elo-advantage](https://github.com/grdavis/mlb-elo-advantage) repository on github to see methodology and more.

+The thresholds indicate at what odds the model thinks there is value in betting on a team.
+These thresholds were selected via backtesting since the start of the 2023 season.For transparency, these recommendations have been triggered for 33% of games and have a 12.42% ROI over the last 7 days.
+ROI is 4.24% over the last 30 days and 1.48% over the last 365.

 | Date       | Away   | Home   |   Away WinP |   Home WinP |   Away ML |   Away Threshold |   Home ML |   Home Threshold |
 |:-----------|:-------|:-------|------------:|------------:|----------:|-----------------:|----------:|-----------------:|
 | 2024-06-01 | PIT    | TOR    |       44.81 |       55.19 |       130 |             +139 |      -154 |             -107 |